ConcurrencyPractitioner/jepsen-java-client/doc/tutorial.md

 ### Nemesis

 The user can choose from a variety of failures that Jepsen can run on the test cluster.
-For the types available, please see Jepsen's nemesis documentation here: https://github.com/jepsen-io/jepsen/blob/master/doc/tutorial/05-nemesis.md
+For documentation about the types available, please see Jepsen's nemesis documentation here: https://github.com/jepsen-io/jepsen/blob/master/doc/tutorial/05-nemesis.md

 The current options supported are:
   1. partition-majorities-ring